Morpheus

 Value proposition

-Longer term, the vision extends beyond crypto.
-Personal agents handling scheduling, research, communication and decision support, all running on sovereign infrastructure.
-Whether that vision materialises depends on execution over the next 12-18 months.
+Longer term, the vision extends beyond crypto to personal agents handling scheduling, research, communication and decision support, all on sovereign infrastructure.
+Whether that materialises depends on execution over the next 12-18 months.
+I think the compute marketplace being live and functional already puts Morpheus ahead of most projects still shipping decks.

 Tokenomics